 We would heartily appreciate your keeping us in your thoughts and prayers.

 Our political and economic situation is extremely worrying.
 There is a shortage of medicine, fuel, electricity and sometimes food, and the prices are going up on a daily basis.
 We know we can depend on your continued support, and for that, we are tremendously grateful.”

 How do I sponsor a child in Lebanon?

-You can sponsor a child in Guatemala in one of three ways: call our office at 1-800-538-5381 and speak with one of our staff members; email us at firstname.lastname@example.org; or go online to our sponsorship portal and search for a child in Guatemala that is available for sponsorship.
+You can sponsor a child in Lebanon in one of three ways: call our office at 1-800-538-5381 and speak with one of our staff members; email us at firstname.lastname@example.org; or go online to our sponsorship portal, create an account, and search for a child in Lebanon that is available for sponsorship.